rohilthopu/digdag-py/README.md

 Additionally, `digdag-py` provides a simple client for interacting with the Digdag REST API server on your instance.

-## Inspiration

-I have used Digdag professionally in my work for many years, and although execution on the Digdag platform is good, the developer tooling is definitely lacking.

-When you have hundreds of workflow files, all written in YAML, it becomes very difficult to manipulate each individual file when large scale changes occur.

-Additionally, when the same basic tasks needed to be executed for hundreds of task combinations, it can be extremely cumbersome writing or copying dig files by hand.

 ## Overview

 `digdag-py` attempts to provide the following: